 Click here for further information.

 Only expert Bariatric Surgeons should perform weight loss surgery.
-Having worked in two International Centres of Excellence for Obesity Surgery I regard myself as a member of a team delivering high quality care for surgical patients.
+Having trained and worked in two International Centres of Excellence for Metabolic (diabetic) Surgery I was the first Hunterian Professor in metabolic (diabetic) surgery, and regard myself as a member of a team delivering high quality care for surgical patients.

 Completing the south west of England surgical training programme I was awarded a national fellowship in bariatric surgery.
 I now offer a specialist service in upper gastro-intestinal and bariatric surgery including surgery for type 2 diabetes.
 I provide the full range of endoscopic and surgical treatments for obesity from gastric balloons to revisional gastric bypass or sleeve gastrectomy surgery.